 Who took the Body of Christ?

 Today’s Gospel contains a scene that reveals another aspect of faith.
 In addition to the witness of Christ’s Resurrection.
 It is about Joseph of Arimathea asking Pilate for the Body of Jesus.
 Beyond Joseph’s courage and love for Christ, we glimpse a foreshadowing of the Eucharistic ritual.

-Every knee shall bow before The Lion and The Lamb
+Every knee shall bow before The Lion and The Lamb.

 God is light

-The miracle of the healing of the man blind from birth highlights with a great convincing force that, despite the adversities experienced by Jesus Christ.
+The miracle of the healing of the man blind from birth highlights with a tremendous convincing force that, despite the adversities experienced by Jesus Christ.
 And those who received His gifts, His divine power triumphed.

 Saint Maximus Confessor said of the incarnation of the Son of God that the Incarnation of God is for us a sure sign of hope.
 The hope of the deification of human beings.
 God will make man as fully as God made himself a man.
-For it is evident that He who became man without sin.
+For it is evident that He became man without sin.
 And as much as He will raise man for His own sake.
 So much will He lower Himself for man’s sake?

 What is the main message of the Bible?

 Matthew initially illustrates the purpose of writing his Gospel, invoking the Old Testament prophecies that Jesus Christ is the true Messiah.
 As foretold by the prophets.
 Another important aspect is that Matthew portrays Moses’s fulfillment in the Savior’s person.

 The Saviour Christ fasted for 40 days, just like Moses.
 Like the Old Law, the New Law is also given on a mountain.
 The Savior is a new Moses, a new Lawgiver; the Beatitudes and what follows them are a prominent replica of the Decalogue.